LetMut1/Tento/encyclopedia/application_programm_interface/description.md

 ```
  - ## APPLICATION_USER__REGISTER_BY_FIRST_STEP POST
 ```
-Registers application user for the first step and sends email to user.
+Registers user for the first step and sends email to user.
 ```
 ```
 Request data: